Vince-0/AI-Voice-Connector/README.md

 ### 4. Test

-I configured an account to use my servers' DNS name as the SIP Server and Proxy with no password, a random user and kept G.711 A-law and u-law codecs enabled.
+I configured a softphone account to use my servers' DNS name as the SIP Server and Proxy with no password, a random user and kept G.711 A-law and u-law codecs enabled.

 Called openai from the dialpad:
 ---